seaside1/jrule/README.md

 # Changelog

+## ALPHA7
+- Fixed bug with group member value was null for non StringType types
 ## ALPHA6
 - Added group functionality getMember will return who triggered a change for a group
 ## ALPHA5